Stigmella suberivora

 Stigmella suberivora is a moth of the family Nepticulidae.
 It is widespread in the western Mediterranean region, where it is found in Portugal, Spain, southern France (along the Atlantic coast northwards to Brittany), Italy, Corsica, Sardinia, Sicily, the Adriatic coast in Slovenia, Croatia and Bosnia.
 It is also found in North Africa, including Algeria and Tunisia.
 It is an introduced and established species in southern England.
 Records of leafmines in Mallorca are probably also this species.

 The wingspan is 4.8-7.1 mm.
 Adults are on wing from April to October.

 The larvae feed on Quercus coccifera, Quercus ilex, Quercus ilex rotundifolia and Quercus suber.
 They mine the leaves of their host plant.
-The mine consists of an irregular, broad corridor.
-The frass is concentrated in a broad frass line that almost fills the gallery, leaving only a narrow transparent zone at either side.
-Pupation takes place outside of the mine.